NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 ![](https://nunosempere.github.io/rat/eamentalhealth/Q15-b.png)

-Thus, it is a high tractability, high neglectedness, small to medium impact task to create such a list of mental resources for the EA community, even if collated and scavenged from other sources.
-If such a resource already exist, some respondents do not seem to know about it.
+Thus, it is a high tractability, high neglectedness, small to high impact task to create such a list of mental resources for the EA community, even if collated and scavenged from other sources.
+If such a resource already exist, plenty of respondents do not seem to know about it.

-#### 1.10.
-Providing mental health resources is creepy
-In personal conversation, a person in the outer orbit of the EA community has pointed out to me that providing mental health is creepy, and that they feel cringe when thinking about the idea.
-The word "cult" is mentioned.
-It is not implausible that providing mental health may put prospective EAs off.

-[1] [Technical note](https://concepts.effectivealtruism.org/concepts/information-hazards/): Let a be a variable which stands for an individual eas, and consider a mapping of O: A-> |N, such that O(a) falls in {1,...,n}, and consider a function like f(x) = c\*x^(-j)\*(1 + 1/sqrt(2\*pi\*9)\*exp(-x^2 / 2\*9}\*sin(x)/BB(6)), where BB is the busy beaver function.
-It may be that the counterfactual impact of eas follows such a distribution; j and c would be arbitrary constants, with j preferably greater than 3, because otherwise the variance is not well defined, and consider the relationship which the integral from 1 to k of f(x)dx and the integral from k+1 to n of f(x) dx have.
-It wouldn't  be unsurprising if O(a) were not inversely correlated with conscientiousnes and initiative, and correlated, perhaps causally, with more mental health problems, as these variables often are.
-Now consider the first k such that the integral from 1 to k of f(x)dx > the integral from k+1 to n of f(x) dx.
-The question is now whether for high O(a), offering mental health is worth it, given that O(a) is a priori unknown, and that computing the exact value of f(O(a)) is arduous / subject to Goodhart's law or to moral hazards.

 ## E. Summary
+(deprecated)
 We first provided some shiny plots which summarized the results of the survey.

 Then, we proceeded to analyze these results.
 We have seen that demographically, respondents varied somewhat compared with the 2018 EA Survey, but didn't worry too much about that.
 The rates of mental illnesses were astoundingly high: 45% of respondents had been diagnosed with at least one mental condition, which shoots up to 71% if we include respondents who think they have a mental condition, but have not formally been diagnosed with one.